- Go to Content > Landing Pages then click New Landing Page.

 - Choose from the available options to get started.

 Once you have added Empty Sections and built out your landing page structure, it's time to begin adding content to your page.
 The Content section will allow you to quickly drag and drop various content blocks into Empty Sections to fill out your page with new or existing content that is already created in your Act-On account.

 For details on content blocks, see this page.

 You can enable and disable specific content blocks to show on mobile and/or desktop views.
 While editing your block, click the device icons in the upper right to toggle their display settings:

 While in the Design tab of the editor, you can switch between desktop and mobile layouts in the lower left corner:

 For mobile-friendly responsive design tips, see this page.

-After designing your landing page, you will want to review it for accuracy and make sure it displays correct on Desktop, Mobile, and Tablets.
-From the Review tab you can view how your landing pages render on desktop, tablet and mobile.
-Additionally, you will be able to preview both vertical and landscape views for tablet and mobile.
+After designing your landing page, you will want to review it for accuracy and make sure it displays correctly on Desktops, Mobiles, and Tablets.
+From the Review tab, you can view how your landing pages render on desktop, tablet, and mobile.
+Additionally, you will be able to preview both vertical and landscape views for tablet and mobile: